bjdash/apic-docs/tester/make-an-api-call.md

 ### **Schema**

-You can specify a JASON schema under this section to test if the response you receive from the API is matching to the specified schema or not.
+You can specify a JSON schema under this section to test if the response you receive from the API is matching to the specified schema or not.
 Know more about schema validation here.

 ### Next: Decoding the Response